aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

     X : numpy.ndarray
         array of x coordinates for all grid points
     Y : numpy.ndarray
-        array of x coordinates for all grid points
+        array of y coordinates for all grid points

     Returns
     -------